sagiadinos/garlic-launcher/README.md

 - Manual configuration must be as easy as possible
 - Security

 One solution is to root Android, but rooted devices are a potential security riscs.
-So I decide to use the [Device Owner Mode](https://developer.android.com/reference/android/app/admin/DevicePolicyManager)
+So garlic-launcher use the [Device Owner Mode](https://developer.android.com/reference/android/app/admin/DevicePolicyManager)

 ## Features
 - Works as device owner, so no root is needed